exercism/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 ## Finding the index of items

-`list.index()` will return the index number of the _first occurrence_ of an item passed in.
+`<list>.index(<item>)` will return the index number of the _first occurrence_ of an item passed in.
 If there are no occurrences, a `ValueError` is raised.
-If the exact position of an item isn't needed, the built-in `in` operator is more efficient for checking simple membership.
+If the exact position of an item isn't needed, the built-in `in` operator is more efficient for checking if a list contains a given value.

 Indexing is zero-based, so the position of the first item is `0`.